chess-tea/bread/README.md

 # Bread 🍞🥖🥐

+_Note: This is one of my side projects and isn't at the caliber of production code you might expect.
+Everything should work, but if it doesn't feel free to open an issue._

 ## **bread**  -  _/ brɛd /_  -  n.

 1. A critical element in sandwich construction that provides structure.